 Competitive calls for proposals

-For the development and implementation of its scientific strategy (as for the development and provision of services and its action plan in general) EuroMarine primarily relies on yearly competitive calls for proposals.
+For the development and implementation of its scientific strategy (as for the development and provision of services and its action plan in general) EuroMarine primarily relies on yearly competitive calls for proposals of scientific activities.
 Such calls generally are widely open in terms of topics.
 They encompass a number of categories of activities (which may vary from year to year).
-The definition and implementation of the calls are placed under the control of EuroMarine Steering Committee.
-Funded activities are generally expected to leverage larger projects under European, national or joint research funding programmes.
+The definition and implementation of the calls are placed under the control of the EuroMarine Steering Committee.
+Funded scientific activities are generally expected to leverage larger projects under European, national or joint research funding programmes.
+EuroMarine also opens competitive calls for applications to individual fellowship programmes.

 Main categories of activities funded under competitive calls